Alaneel/mini-project/contributing.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-2. Install or update to **Node.js**, at the version specified in `.node-version`.
-For more information, see [the development guide](contributing/development.md).

-3. Create a working branch and start with your changes!
+2. Create a working branch and start with your changes!

 ### Commit your update